 Gozzano’s farewell to sadness

 The Ultimate Infidelity takes advantage of the sonnet structure, placing quatrains in the past and triplets in the present.
 The first two stanzas immortalize the poet’s past in two different poses.
-On the one hand, the child trudging through Greek texts, on the other the adolescent suffering from erotic desire.
+On the one hand, the child trudging through Greek texts.
+On the other, the adolescent suffering from erotic desire.
 The triplets mark the poet’s transition to maturity: the time of abandoning that same sadness that had always been at his side.
-This loss is defined as “the final sadness”, the last loss.
-This reconnects to the idea of suffering as a form of wealth, a resource to learn from, a means of knowledge.
+This loss is defined as “the final sadness,” the last loss.
+This reconnects to the idea of suffering as a form of wealth, a resource to learn from, and a means of knowledge.
 It is the same concept Louise Glück will bring to the extreme, a century later, in Vespers – the third of ten poems from The Wild Iris with this name – where she identifies pain as a gift from God that makes men conscious of God’s existence.

 The agony of indifference

 But Gozzano does not reach these depths.
-In fact, the poem never mentions suffering: it confines itself to the superficial meaning of this feeling, that is sadness.
+In fact, the poem never mentions suffering: it confines itself to the superficial meaning of this feeling, which is sadness.
 Irony blocks access to a fuller meaning.
 The fault lies with that grin that appears at the end of the poem: it is the grimace of indifference and its torments.
 In this way, the poem collaborates in the demolition of the artist’s halo which had begun with Baudelaire.
 Not only is the poet an ordinary bourgeois person and not a heavenly messenger, but he no longer has the right to take himself seriously in any way.
 Thus, Gozzano deprives the poet of his tragic pose and gives voice to a new torment: the one which arises from indifference to one’s own life.